withboundary/contract/README.md

 - [Examples](./examples) — runnable demos (extraction, moderation, classification, scoring, fallback, primitives)
 - [EXAMPLES.md](./EXAMPLES.md) — detailed before/after comparisons

+## Status

+Preview release.

+The core contract loop (schema → validate → targeted repair → retry) is stable.
+APIs may evolve as real-world failure patterns are discovered.

+This library is intentionally small and opinionated.
+The goal is correctness at the boundary, not feature breadth.

 ## License

 MIT